Williams R Indicator

 Overbought prices are not necessarily bearish.
 Stocks can become overbought and stay overbought during a strong uptrend.
 Similarly, oversold prices are not necessarily bullish.
 Closing levels near the bottom of %R range can signal sustained selling pressure.

-The VBA behind this spreadsheet calculates Williams %R from historical stock prices and automatically imports from Yahoo Finance Web API.
-Just plug-in the symbol, from-to dates, and lookback period (defaulted to 14 trading days in this example), the spreadsheet does the rest.
+The VBA behind this spreadsheet calculates Williams %R from historical prices.
+It automatically imports quotes from Bloomberg Open Markets.
+Just plug-in the symbol, from-to dates, and lookback period (defaulted to 14 trading days), the spreadsheet does the rest.

 dissertation pme pmi st

 buy cialis in canada without prescription

 nuig thesis search

 essay on player